awsdocs/macie-user-guide/doc_source/macie-concepts.md

 **User**
 In the context of Macie Classic, a user is the AWS Identity and Access Management \(IAM\) identity that makes the request\.
 Macie Classic uses the CloudTrail `userIdentity` element to distinguish the following user types\.
 For more information, see [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.
-+ Root – The request was made with your account credentials\.
++ Root – The request was made with your Amazon Web Services account credentials\.
 + IAM user – The request was made with the credentials of an IAM user\.
 + Assumed role – The request was made with temporary security credentials that were obtained with a role via a call to the AWS Security Token Service \(AWS STS\) `AssumeRole` API operation\.
 + Federated user – The request was made with temporary security credentials that were obtained via a call to the AWS STS `GetFederationToken` API operation\.
-+ AWS account – The request was made by another account\.
++ AWS account – The request was made by another Amazon Web Services account\.
 + AWS service – The request was made by an account that belongs to an AWS service\.
 When specifying a user in the Macie Classic console, you must use a special Macie Classic format called `macieUniqueId`\.
 Examples of specifying a user include searching for a user in the **Users** tab, constructing a query in the **Research** tab, and explicitly allowing a user in a basic alert with the index of **CloudTrail data**\.
 The `macieUniqueId` is a combination of the IAM `UserIdentity` element and the `recipientAccountId`\.
 For more information, see the preceding list of `UserIdentity` elements and the definition of `recipientAccountId` in the [CloudTrail Record Contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.
 The following examples list various structures of `macieUniqueId`, depending on the user identity type:
 + `123456789012:root`